qxcv/asnets/asnets/README.md

-This will train the network for a fixed amount of time (it was 2hrs originally, but check the configuration in `actprop_3l.py` for the most recent value), then tests it.
+This will train the network for a fixed amount of time (it was 2hrs originally, but check the configuration in `actprop_3l.py` for the most recent value), then test it.
 All results and intermediate working are written to `experiments-results/P<something>` (the subdirectory name should be reasonably obvious).